gutamuw/leWeb/README.md

 The reason you merge develop into your feature branch is to catch and resolve any potential conflicts BEFORE you create the pull request.
 Here's why:

-While you were working on your feature branch, other developers likely merged their changes into develop If those changes conflict with yours, it's better to resolve them locally first This makes the eventual merge of your PR into develop much cleaner and less likely to have conflicts
+While you were working on your feature branch, other developers likely merged their changes into develop.
+If those changes conflict with yours, it's better to resolve them locally first This makes the eventual merge of your PR into develop much cleaner and less likely to have conflicts